-- Administration:

 - o Prayer

 - Turn in quiz

+- o Using two switches, design a circuit that correspond to an AND gate.

 - Resistors:

 - Function: Resistors restrict the flow of electric current, for example a resistor is placed in series with a light-emitting diode (LED) to limit the current passing through the LED.
 They convert electrical energy into mechanical energy (heat).

 - Resistors are used to:

 - Provide a voltage drop

 - Provide a current limit

 - Dissipate (converting) electrical energy

 - Some electrical components have resistance that varies with temperature or light.
 They serve as sensors used in various applications.

 - When used in DC circuits the voltage drop produced is measured across their terminals as the circuit current flows through them because they obey Ohm's Law.

-- A larger value in ohms represents a larger resistance.
+- A largerer value in ohms represents a larger resistance.

 - Fixed Resistors:

 - Examples and symbol with the value of its resistance given in Ohms, Ω:

-1/4, 1/2, and 10 Watt Resistors

-Resistor Symbol w/ Value of 1K Ohms
+1/4, 1/2, and 10 Watt Resistors Resistor Symbol w/ Value of 1000 Ohms